henrymoss/COLING2018/README.md

 The interactive scripts are jupyter notebooks for Python3, which load in pre-computed data (the saved output from the non-interactive scripts).
 They allow the creation of all the plots and tables that rely on choices of K and J (allowing further experimentation at very low further computational cost).
 Figure 1 has no interaction elements and so is included as a non-interactive script.

-Note that the non-interactive scripts require the download of the data.
+Note that the non-interactive scripts require the follwing data downloads.

 For IMDB https://github.com/jalbertbowden/large-movie-reviews-dataset/tree/master/acl-imdb-v1